londonkasper/TouchingNanoDemo/README.md

 # Touching Nano Demo
-This repository contains the code for my Touching Nano VR demonstration.
+This repository contains the code and final report for my Touching Nano VR demonstration.